Jagadeesh-Akkinenii/AlgoBullsAssignment/README.md

 Feel free to test out these codes.

 Note:
-I don't know why but with_alphavan_api.ipynb often randomly gets errors regarding API calls and running it a few times gives the proper output I am assuming its because of some issue while fetching data from Alpha Vantage.
+I don't know why but "with_alphavan_api.ipynb" often randomly gets errors regarding API calls and running it a few times gives the proper output I am assuming its because of some issue while fetching data from Alpha Vantage.